jankner/meta-report/report.md

 ## High-performance programming in Haskell

-Let us look closer at high-performance programming in Haskell and some of it's pitfalls.
+Let us look closer at high-performance programming in Haskell and some of its pitfalls.
 As an example, let's write a function for computing the sum of a list of numbers and use it to add a million integers:

 ~~~